27.8 C

 Share this post:

-docked container shipAmid disruption, trusted real-time data can boost global supply chain resiliency
+Why reinvention could happen sooner than you think IBM Supply Chain and Blockchain BlogAmid disruption, trusted real-time data can boost global supply chain resiliency

 Supply chain leaders are looking for new strategies to cope with geopolitical unrest, labor challenges, inflation, climate change, supply challenges and cyber-attacks.
 Any sign of recovery in industries in industries such as manufacturing, semiconductors and automotive, are at risk from ongoing supply chain disruption.
 With a churn of events impacting pricing and materials availability, many are now bracing for a longer recovery on uncertain terms.